 The State of U.S. Elections

-- Our politics is broken and divided.
-On the national level, Washington is replete with career politicians who, on the whole, win on polarizing campaigns and fail to unify the country.
+- Division.
+Our politics is broken and divided.
+On the national level, Washington is replete with career politicians who often win on polarizing campaigns and fail to unify the country.
 They exist on both sides of the aisle, and they are hurting our ability to function as a democracy.

-- Recently, some activists have taken to changing the system of elections in cities and school boards.
-While their efforts have made politics better in some ways, their solutions have not been innovative enough; and thus, politics has not dramatically improved in the places where these advocates have been successful.
-It is helpful to see the ways in which all these systems have not delivered for the American people to see the ways we can change the system, for the better and together.
+- Lackluster reforms.
+Recently, some activists have taken to changing the system of elections in cities and school boards.
+While their efforts have made politics better in some ways, their solutions are not been innovative enough.
+Thus, politics has not dramatically improved in these places.
+It is helpful to see the ways in which current systems have not delivered representation for the American people.

-When casting their ballots, Americans are usually given a list of candidates at the local, state and federal level, and asked to do one of two things: check off one box for their representatives to Congress and the statehouse, and check off one or a few boxes for their local representatives.
-These two systems have two different names, First Past the Post Voting and Approval Voting, but they both have the same major limitation: they do not give people the option to fully express their priorities preferences for who represents them.
+When casting their ballots, Americans are usually given a list of candidates at the local, state, and federal level, and asked to do one of two things: check off one box for each level.
+Sometimes, they can check a few boxes for their city or county.
+These two systems have two different names: First Past the Post Voting and Approval Voting, respectively.
+However, they both have the same major limitation: they do not give people the option to fully express their preferences for who represents them.

-A similar problem happens in Approval Voting when you can check off boxes for multiple people.
+A similar problem happens in Approval Voting, where you can check off boxes for multiple people.
 Even though you may support two candidates to different extents or for very different reasons, you have to give them each the same checkmark if you want them in office.
-While this does encourage candidates to get a certain level of support from the public, by no means does it need to be a broad level of support: just like first past the post, it encourages candidates to seek out the narrowest majority.
+While this does encourage candidates to get a certain level of support from the public, by no means does it need to be a broad level of support: just like First Past the Post, it encourages candidates to seek out the narrowest majority.
 This will happen so long as people do not have the chance to rank their preferences: politicians will only have an incentive to win their narrowest possible voter base, and no one will make the effort to reach across the aisle.